doorstrawberry/loremdle/README.md

 ## What I want for 🫵
 * An "OH YEAH!" in your deepest voice when you guess the word correctly
-* A mind-bending, orgasmic and life-changing experience enough to start a mid-life crisis after every guess
+* A mind-bending and life-changing experience enough to start a mid-life crisis after every guess
 * You can also google if you don't know any fish.
 But you get a "tsk tsk" from mama.

 ## Tools used